12 December 2019

 Improved type variance (Covariant Returns and Contravariant Parameters)

 Until now, all declarations in the parent class or interface had to be respected and taken into consideration when overwriting the methods of its child class.
-For example:

 Now, PHP permits choosing less specific parameter types or more specific return types … :